CarlosBalladares/Hackerrank-interview-preparation-kit-solutions/README.md

-This is work in progress expect daily updates.
+This is work in progress expect regular updates.